 Thankfully, with the quickening spread of information in the digital age, more people are learning the truth about soda, and choosing to develop healthier life habits.

 Any one such change might feel small, and unlikely to make a dent in a problem like osteoporosis, but it’s the collected mass of small changes that create a big shift.
-Yes, it requires more time and energy than resigning yourself to taking a drug, but the path to improved bone health layed out for you by the Save Our Bones Program offers real results that have been experienced by thousands of Savers.
+Yes, it requires more time and energy than resigning yourself to taking a drug, but the path to improved bone health layed out for you by the Osteoporosis Reversal Program offers real results that have been experienced by thousands of Savers.